Saint of the Day for July 11

 It is unfortunate that no contemporary biography was written of a man who has exercised the greatest influence on monasticism in the West.
 Benedict is well recognized in the later Dialogues of Saint Gregory, but these are sketches to illustrate miraculous elements of his career.

-Benedict was born into a distinguished family in central Italy, studied at Rome and early in life was drawn to the monastic life.
+Benedict was born into a distinguished family in central Italy, studied at Rome, and early in life was drawn to monasticism.
 At first he became a hermit, leaving a depressing world—pagan armies on the march, the Church torn by schism, people suffering from war, morality at a low ebb.

 The Rule that gradually developed prescribed a life of liturgical prayer, study, manual labor, and living together in community under a common abbot.
 Benedictine asceticism is known for its moderation, and Benedictine charity has always shown concern for the people in the surrounding countryside.
 In the course of the Middle Ages, all monasticism in the West was gradually brought under the Rule of St. Benedict.

-Today the Benedictine family is represented by two branches: the Benedictine Federation and the Cistercians.
+Today the Benedictine family is represented by two branches: the Benedictine Federation encompassing the men and women of the Order of St. Benedict, and the Cistercians, men and women of the Order of Cistercians of the Strict Observance.

 The Church has been blessed through Benedictine devotion to the liturgy, not only in its actual celebration with rich and proper ceremony in the great abbeys, but also through the scholarly studies of many of its members.
 Liturgy is sometimes confused with guitars or choirs, Latin or Bach.
 We should be grateful to those who both preserve and adapt the genuine tradition of worship in the Church.